 During the fiscal year ended January 31, 2011, the Company was served with a Notice of Civil Claim by Rescan Environmental Services Ltd. (Rescan).
 The claim stems from Rescan's demand for payment of \$191,997.54 in outstanding invoices, which the Company disputes.
 The Company filed its Response to the Notice of Civil Claim served by Rescan in September 2010.
 The Company has filed a Counterclaim against Rescan seeking damages for professional negligence, misrepresentation, and breach of contract.
 Subsequent to the end of the fiscal year, Rescan submitted an amended response to the counterclaim.
 Substantially all of the outstanding invoice amounts claimed by Rescan have been paid into trust with the Company's solicitors pending resolution of this claim.
 The ultimate liability or recovery, if any, arising from this claim is not presently determinable and will be recorded at the time of that determination.

 15. EVENTS AFTER REPORTING DATE

-Subsequent to the end of the period, the Company issued 10,000 common shares on exercise of options for total proceeds of \$57,500.
-The Company has not issued any other stock, granted any options or announced any private placements.
+Subsequent to the end of the period, the Company has not issued any shares, granted any options or announced any private placements.